vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Blood in the Alleys.md

 Hurt or Subdue: 3 | Same-Side: 2 | Outrun or Catch: 4
 #### Moves
 - **Arbiter of Souls**: When Susan enters the scene, give them *Judge-2*.
 If the target has any guilt-related status, increase the tier of any status Susan gives them by that status' tier.
-- **Rooftop Runner**: If Susan is to take a status she can physically dodge or hide from, she reduces its tier by 2.
+- **Rooftop Runner**: If Susan takes a status she can physically dodge or hide from, she reduces its tier by 2.
 - ---
 - **Your Heart's Showing**: Force someone to look inwards.
 They consider their biggest regrets.
 If they are found guilty or wanting, they feel it intensely (*Heavy-Hearted-2*).
 If they have no regrets, they feel relieved (*Light-Hearted-2*)
 - **Cane Strike**: Swing their cane at someone (*Whack-2*)